What Are Severance Packages And How It Works?

 - Recommendation letter

-When are you entitled to severance pay and packages?
+When do you have the right to severance pay and benefits?

 An employee qualifies for severance pay if: